 Disc Jockeys, also known as DJs, are artists who play and mix exciting music to live audiences in all kinds of situations and events.
-They most commonly work in nightclubs, concerts, festivals and on the radio.
+They most commonly work in nightclubs, concerts, festivals, weddings, parties, and on the radio.

-Working in a radio setting you’d also have to deliver commentary, do interviews, and ensure adverts, news and other segments run according to schedule.
+If you work in a radio setting, you’d also have to deliver commentary, do interviews, and ensure adverts, news and other segments run according to schedule.

 Passionate about music with a good ear, and enjoy working in the public eye?
 DJing could be a career worth exploring.

 - Excellent technological skills and understanding of sound equipment and software